lncd/bebop/README.txt

 v1.2 - 02.11.2012 - Major Release

-This is a Major, providing a new Facebook extension, and adding pagination where required.
+This is a Major release, providing a new Facebook extension, and adding pagination where required.
 This release also fixes bugs with RSS feeds, user removal, and corrects many spelling mistakes.
+Enjoy!

 Feature Updates:
 * A brand new Facebook extension is added in this release, allowing content from facebook to be displayed in the activity stream.